VAT Late Payment Penalty

 The Right Order to Fix a Missed Period

-Pay the tax first — every month of delay adds 4%.
+Pay the tax first — the 14% annual charge accrues for every month the balance is outstanding.
 Then file any outstanding returns to stop repeat-offence escalation.
 Only then consider whether a reconsideration or waiver application is realistic: the FTA has waiver mechanisms for cases with genuine excuses, and instalment plans for businesses that cannot clear the balance at once.

 • 1Quantify tax due per period and pay the principal immediately